star-child-0/philosophers/README.md

 ## ⭐ Bonus part

-The solution is implemented using semaphores and threads.
-Each philosopher is a thread, and each fork is a semaphore.
+The solution is implemented using semaphores.
+Each philosopher is a process, each fork is put in the middle of the table, and a philosopher will look for available forks by checking a semaphore.
 The program is designed ...

 ## 🤝 Contributing